 A Conversation with Brad Tilden

 What moments of imagination led to the success of Alaska Airlines?
-Come find out on Tuesday, October 17, 2017, 7:30 p.m., in the Anderson University Center, Scandinavian Cultural Center (AUC 100), when Alaska Airlines CEO Brad Tilden will engage with students, faculty, and community members in a lively conversation about the past, present, and future of Alaska Airlines.
-Mr. Tilden and a panel of faculty experts will discuss Alaska Airline’s labor practices, environmental policies, and economic impact on the Northwest region.
+PLU students, faculty, and alumni learned first hand on October 17, 2017, when Alaska Airlines CEO Brad Tilden engaged the capacity crowd in a lively conversation about the past, present, and future of Alaska.
+Mr. Tilden and a panel of faculty experts discussed Alaska Airline’s labor practices, environmental policies, and economic impact on the Northwest region.

-Panelists: PLU Faculty panelists at this event will include Bridgette O’Brien (Religion), Sergia Hay (Philosophy), Mark Mulder (School of Business), Norris Peterson (Economics), and Master of Ceremonies Michael Halvorson (History).
+Panelists: PLU Faculty panelists at this event included Bridgette O’Brien (Religion), Sergia Hay (Philosophy), Mark Mulder (School of Business), Norris Peterson (Economics), and Master of Ceremonies Michael Halvorson (History).

 Tenth Annual Powell-Heller Conference for Holocaust Education

-The conference will dive into the controversial role of the Roman Catholic Church and its relationship to the events of the Holocaust.
-The speakers will present on the heated debate about the role of Pope Pius XII, examine the role of Catholic anti-Semitism, inaction by many Church leaders, and actions taken by those resisting the Nazis.
-By contrast speakers will share the courageous stories of individual Catholics who resisted, such as Bernhard Litchenberg.
+The conference explored the controversial role of the Roman Catholic Church and its relationship to the events of the Holocaust.
+Speakers presented on the heated debate about the role of Pope Pius XII, and examined the role of Catholic anti-Semitism, inaction by many Church leaders, and actions taken by those resisting the Nazis.
+The audience also learned about courageous stories from individual Catholics who resisted, such as Bernhard Litchenberg.